packit/packit.dev/docs/cli/pull-from-upstream.md

 ## Requirements

-* Upstream git repository on GitHub/GitLab.
-* Upstream release (git tag) where version in spec file is equivalent to the name of the git tag (or `upstream_tag_template` is configured).
 * Packit config file placed in the dist-git repository.
 * Pagure API tokens for Fedora (or CentOS Stream) Dist-git.
 * Valid Fedora (or CentOS Stream) Kerberos ticket.
+* If `upstream_project_url` is configured in Packit config:
+  * Upstream project is expected to be a git repository on GitHub/GitLab.
+  * Upstream release (git tag) where version in spec file is equivalent to the name of the git tag (or `upstream_tag_template` is configured).

 ## Help